korpling/graphANNIS/docs/src/rest.md

 - `sub` (mandatory): The subject the token was issued to.
 - `groups`: A possible empty list of strings to which corpus groups the subject belongs to.
 All users (even when not logged-in) are part of the `anonymous` group.
 You can use the API to configure which groups have access to which corpus.
 - `exp`: An optional expiration date as unix timestamp in seconds since epoch and UTC.
-- `admin`: If true, this user is an adminstrator.
+- `roles`: A list of roles this user has.
+If the use is an administrator, this user will have the "admin" rule.

 #### Local accounts